 Basics of High-Functioning Depression

-Persistent depressive disorder is also known by the shorthand PDD.
-People with this disorder have less severe forms of classic depression symptoms such as:
+Persistent depressive disorder is also known as the shorthand PDD.
+People with this disorder have less severe forms of classic depression symptoms, such as:

 Since these symptoms are relatively mild, affected people can still remain functional in many ways.
 Nevertheless, they experience a notable decline in their mental health.
 This is true, in large part, because of the lingering effects of PDD.
 At a minimum, the condition lasts for two years.
 In addition, all affected people have at least two depression symptoms.